Tesla ‘spontaneously’ caught fire on California highway: officials

 Last summer, crews in Sacramento were called to a Tesla fire at a wrecking yard.
 Despite multiple attempts to put out the blaze, crews ultimately had to put the vehicle — which had been in an accident three weeks earlier — in a small pit filled with water to stop the battery compartment from reigniting.
 Crews used about 4,500 gallons of water on the fire.

-In October, when the battery of a Tesla submerged in hurricane floodwaters became corroded and caught fire, Florida firefighters had to use roughly 1,500 gallons of water to put out the flames.
+In October, when the battery of a Tesla submerged in hurricane floodwaters became corroded and caught fire, Florida firefighters used roughly 1,500 gallons of water to put out the flames.
 It was one of many electric vehicles that were left disabled after Hurricane Ian moved through, Nexstar’s WFLA reports.

-In November, Pennsylvania firefighters had to use 12,000 gallons of water to extinguish a Tesla Model S that had caught fire after hitting debris in the roadway, according to Nexstar’s WTAJ.
+In November, Pennsylvania firefighters used 12,000 gallons of water to extinguish a Tesla Model S that had caught fire after hitting debris in the roadway, according to Nexstar’s WTAJ.

-“When one battery catches fire, it preheats the next battery, the next battery and the next battery.
-It causes a fire and it is a chain reaction from there,” Wilbourn explained.
+“When one battery catches fire, it preheats the next battery, the next battery and the next battery,” Wilbourn explained.
+It causes a fire, and it is a chain reaction from there.”

 It’s unclear if Saturday’s Tesla fire is under investigation by federal officials.